 Imagine yourself in your house getting ready to move to another country, either for good or for six months and you have to move your possessions into storage.

 Look at all that stuff.

 Like George Carlin said, “Our house is only a pile of stuff with a cover on it to use while we go out and find more stuff….and when we travel, we have to have to take a smaller version of our stuff.”

-One day the prince asked the monk to his opulent estate with a palace full of exquisite art and intricately-woven tapestries.
+One day the prince asks the monk to his opulent estate with its palace full of exquisite art and intricately-woven tapestries.

 While they were walking the grounds, a servant came running down the hill to breathlessly tell them that the palace was burning down.
 At hearing of this unexpected turn of events, the monk began running towards the palace crying, “My alms bowl!
 My alms bowl!’

 (And who says Buddhists don’t have a sense of humor).

 Now you are packing for Mexico and you have some decisions to make.

 Personal items are duty-free, but only one time.
 Electrical appliances like your bread maker and cappuccino machine have a duty limit of how much you can declare.
 Taxes apply after the limit.

 What is the limit?
-If it’s like many things in Mexico, I think it depends on what kind of day Immigration is having.
+If it’s like everything else in Mexico, it depends on what kind of day Immigration is having.
 Some say hitting the border before they have their first cup of coffee helps.

 If you are coming with more stuff than you can carry in your car, you will need to contract a Mexican moving company to meet you at the border to carry what you can’t to your destination.